coderefinery/pre-workshop-survey/README.md

 - What operating system do you use?
 - What is your programming experience?
 - Do you use version control?
+- Do you use code review?
+- Do you use automated testing?
 - What is your preferred programming language?
 - How do you document your code?